f5devcentral/f5-agility-labs-waf/docs/class4/module4/module4.rst

    personal data of Europeans through the offering of goods and services – even if company has no physical presence in Europe.

--  Fines of up to 4% of company’s annual global revenue or €20 million for violations
+-  Fines of up to 4% of company's annual global revenue or €20 million for violations

 -  Other countries each have Cybersecurity laws